 This summer program is designed to introduce you to the Stevens approach to Science, Technology, and Society.
 If you are interested in history, political science, journalism, and/or sociology, and if you are fascinated by science and technology, then this program is for you!

 Understand how to direct the power of science and technology toward pressing societal needs.
 Learn the skills necessary to become technology savvy leaders of tomorrow.
 You will work with local professionals in business, industry, and government on important issues such as environmental sustainability, Internet privacy, healthcare policy, public relations, and science communication.
-By visiting the Hackensack Riverkeeper, The New York Times, and other leading New York publishers, you will also learn about career opportunities that will shape our technology-driven future.
+By visiting the Hackensack Riverkeeper and leading New York scientific publishers, you will learn about career opportunities that will shape our technology-driven future.

 - Introduction to Science and Technology Studies